 What if I attended an institution under another name?

-Please enter all former names under which materials, especially transcripts, may be sent in the Former/Maiden Name field when you create your account or in the General Information tab of the application.
+Please enter all former names under which materials, especially transcripts, may be sent in the Former/Maiden Name field when you create your account.

 Why do I need to provide an emergency contact person on my application?